filippo-fonseca/rust-talk/README.md

 A terminal-based chat app built in Rust.

-Warning: This is my first project in Rust, so take it with a grain of salt.
+NOTE: This is my first project in Rust, so take it with a grain of salt.
 It's very basic :).

 ## Setup